ZarnackGroup/racoon_clip/docs/installation.rst

 It is recommended to install racoon_clip in a fresh conda/mamba environment.
-You could for example install the prerequisites with conda:
+You can install the prerequisites with conda:

 .. code:: bash